bcomnes/base/README.md

 A base jekyll layout that is designed to pair with [gitpub](https://github.com/bcomnes/gitpub).
 It aims at supporting various post types through progressive enhancement based on the presence of specific front-matter variables.
 Here are some guiding design principles.

+- Static sites should be low maintenance.
+- Static sites should be nearly free to host.
+- Static sites should be flexible to the needs of the publisher.
+- Running servers should be [mostly] optional.
+- As external services die off, the primary content should still remain in tact.

 - All posts start as a note and can be enhanced with yaml front-matter
 - Post types are differentiated by how they are displayed
 - Temporal posts can contain (usually) a single 'item'